The AA Charitable Trust

-The pilot project is a collaboration between the AA Charitable Trust and AA Driving School, Bristol City Council and Professor David Berridge from the School for Policy Studies at Bristol University.
+The pilot project was a collaboration between the AA Charitable Trust and AA Driving School, Bristol City Council and Professor David Berridge from the School for Policy Studies at Bristol University.

-The AA Trust has funded the tuition, which is being provided by three AA Driving School instructors around Bristol and is also monitoring the progress of each participant.
-Bristol City Council has been providing additional support to the young people involved, through their care team.
+The AA Trust funded the tuition, which was provided by AA Driving School instructors around Bristol and also monitored the progress of each participant.
+Bristol City Council provided additional support to the young people involved, through their care team.

 Edmund King, director of the AA Charitable Trust, said: “This project has been a real learning curve for us and has paved the way for us taking part in similar ventures again."

 “Learning to drive is a life skill that many young people take for granted.
 It is difficult to fully appreciate how useful driving is, as teenagers make the transition to full independence.
 Driving is something most teenagers in care never get to experience and they are often the young people who need the most help to build a secure and independent future. "

 (updated 10 May 2018)

 Our trustees are considering a number of possible ideas for new initiatives in the future.

 Motorcycles make up approximately 1% of traffic but account for 20% of fatalities

 We are considering several options to tackle motorcycle safety including the possibility of providing support to 'bike safe' and 'scooter safe' schemes.